nicksakwa/Book-catalogue-with-Next-JS-and-fast-API/README.md

 This GitHub repository provides a Next JS application front end and fast API backend with the python Pydantic library for CRUD Book library and Docker for containerization

-# Next JS application front end and fast API backend with the python Pydantic library for CRUD Book library and Docker for containerization
+# Next JS application front end and fast API backend with the python Pydantic library

 ## For this repository the requisites are: